murillo128/codec-agnostic-rtp-payload-format/multi-codec-rtp-payload-format.md

 RTP packets using the payload format defined in this specification are subject to the general security considerations discussed in {{RFC3550}}.
 It is not expected that the proposed solution presented in this document can create new security threats.
-The use and implementation of RTP Media Chains containing Media Transformers needs to be done carerefully.
+The use and implementation of RTP Media Chains containing Media Transformers needs to be done carefully.
 It is important to refer to the security considerations discussed in {{SFrame}} and {{WebRTCInsertableStreams}}.
 In particular Media Transformers on the receiver side need to be prepared to receive arbitrary content, like decoders already do.
 Similarly, since Media Transformers can be implemented as JavaScript in browsers, RTP Packetizers should be prepared to receive arbitrary content.